organise-network/frontend-dogs-task/README.md

 There is no expectation to add tests or styling into your project. **We will not be evaluating you on these.**

-*We're more than happy to help you with any questions you have about the exercise -- please let us know if you'd like support by emailing andrew@organise.network & martina@organise.network -- asking questions is not part of our evaluation.*
+_We're more than happy to help you with any questions you have about the exercise -- please let us know if you'd like support by emailing andrew@organise.network & martina@organise.network -- asking questions is not part of our evaluation._

+**Organise is deeply committed to inclusive working practices, so during the application process we commit to:**
+- Paying for childcare or care costs for any dependants whilst you're doing your interviews or tasks
+- Making any reasonable adjustments - for example ensuring we can organise BSL interpreters in advance if you'd like them

 ## Set up before you start